This website uses cookies

 - Shared types and schemas: source files under `src/shared`

-- Feature-local behavior: e2e tests inside each feature slice
+- Understanding features and behavior: check e2e tests in feature slices

 ## Current constraints that are not fully encoded